-Step 1: Apply to Harvard Kennedy School: Application deadline is December 1, 2016.
+Step 1: Apply to Harvard Kennedy School: Application deadline is early December, 2017.

-Step 2: Apply for the Fellowship: Application deadline for the Dubin Fellowship is February 24, 2017.
+Step 2: Apply for the Fellowship: Application deadline for the Dubin Fellowship is late January, 2018.

 To apply for the Dubin Fellowship please visit the Student Financial Services web site.

 A biographical profile, not to exceed 150 words.
 (This profile should be short, concise and in the third person.)
 Please include the following highlights: an introductory sentence including your name; the degree you are pursuing at Harvard Kennedy School in addition to any joint degree at Harvard or concurrent degree program at another graduate or professional institution; where you are from and where you currently reside; an overview and highlights of your relevant work/professional experience; significant leadership achievements including awards or certifications; and educational credentials with the degrees earned and institutions attended.